-I decided to compile a list of all my favourite tools, networks, blogs and resources.
-Feel free to flick through it below.
-If just 1% of it is enlightening and/or informative, then this won’t have been a collossal waste of time.
+I have decided to compile a list of all my favourite tools, networks, blogs and resources.
+Feel free to scroll through it below.
+If just 1% of it is enlightening and/or informative, then this won’t have been a colossal waste of time.

 (I’ll be editing the list regularly.
 Well, semi-regularly.
 Last updated in November 2014.)

 FinchSells – Well, hello.

 Charles Ngo – One of the most relevant blogs out there for affiliates today.

 I Am Attila – This guy has some excellent, excellent content.
 One of the most hands-on blogs in the industry today.
 Case studies and heaps of great insights.